erwinkn/erwinkn.github.io/content/tricks/blazor-rehydration/index.md

     type="typeof(HnpwaBlazor.Server.Components.CacheStore)"
     render-mode="Static" />
 {{< /code-block >}}

+<span class="text-darkSanguine font-semibold">Important!</span> The component should be placed at the very end of `_Host.cshtml`, right before the closing `</body>` tag, to make sure all the components have loaded before it writes the state on the page.

 Alright, that gives you everything you need to get that beautiful serialized state onto your page that we've seen above.
 Now, it's time to read from it.